-Transportation Corridor Agencies (TCA) FasTrak[®] account holders can pay tolls by: (i) making a payment by credit card, cash or check to fund a prepaid account from which tolls incurred will be deducted; (ii) maintain a valid credit card or bank account on file from which tolls incurred will be deducted; or (iii) opt for periodic invoices of tolls incurred for which payment will be due immediately upon receipt.
+Transportation Corridor Agencies (TCA) FasTrak® account holders can pay tolls by: (i) making a payment by credit card, cash or check to fund a prepaid account from which tolls incurred will be deducted; (ii) maintain a valid credit card or bank account on file from which tolls incurred will be deducted; or (iii) opt for periodic invoices of tolls incurred for which payment will be due immediately upon receipt.
 For TCA prepaid FasTrak accounts, when the balance of prepaid tolls in a customer's account falls below a minimum threshold, depending on the payment method, TCA either notifies the customer and requests a replenishment payment or TCA charges the customer's credit card or bank account to replenish the toll prepayment account.
 TCA prepaid FasTrak account holders earn discounts of \$1 per transaction if the account incurred more than \$40 in tolls on TCA toll roads during the prior month.

 The FY26 budget adjusts toll rates by 2% in accordance with the Agency's Board of Directors approved Toll Policy which is based on the average inflation assumption included in the long-term traffic and revenue forecast that supports the Agency's bond obligations.
-The automatic annual toll rate increases in the Toll Policy equate to pennies per transaction, and have been shown by the Agencies' traffic and revenue consultant to not divert traffic off the toll roads and onto the untolled alternatives.
-The Toll Policy also effectively continues to build the base of revenue needed for future years' debt service payments, supports the Agency's credit ratings and the Board of Director's Strategic Plan goals of cash funding capital projects and the early paydown of bond principal.
-The increases take effect July 1, 2025.
+The automatic annual toll rate increases in the Toll Policy equate to pennies per transaction and have been shown by the Agencies' traffic and revenue consultant to not divert traffic off the toll roads and onto the untolled alternatives.
+The Toll Policy also effectively continues to build the base of revenue needed for future years' debt service payments, and supports the Agency's credit ratings and the Board of Director's Strategic Plan goals of cash funding capital projects and the early paydown of bond principal.
+The increases take effect July 1,2025.

-At the beginning of FY26, the Agency expects to have total cash adjusted for accrual items of \$904.1 million.
-The expected adjusted cash balance includes debt service reserve and operating reserve funds of \$239.6 million, funds restricted in the Habitat Conservation Fund of \$28.0 million of which \$8.0 million is planned to be used in FY26 towards conservation measures in line with the settlement agreement, and \$636.5 million of cash on-hand available to fund the current and future years' budgets (See page 9, 16 and 25 for further details).
-For FY26, Net Toll Revenue, Penalties, Fees, Development Impact Fees, Interest Earnings and Other Revenue are budgeted at \$302.9 million.
+At the beginning of FY26, the Agency expects to have total cash adjusted for accrual items of \$629.7 million.
+The expected adjusted cash balance includes debt service reserve and operating reserve funds of \$260.4 million, funds restricted for FY26 and future debt service payments of \$54.7 million, funds restricted for a maintenance facility commitment of \$8.4 million, and \$306.3 million of cash on-hand available to fund the current and future years' budgets (See page 8 for further details).
+For FY26, Net Toll Revenue, Penalties, Fees, Development Impact Fees, and Interest Earnings are budgeted at \$229.7 million.
 Below are brief explanations of each of these funding sources.